This chapter provides an overview of Narrator and how to start and stop it.

 - Select Change sign-in settings.

-- Under Hear text on screen read aloud (Narrator), select the check box under At sign-in or After sign-in and then press OK.
+- Under Hear text on screen read aloud (Narrator), select the check box under At sign-in and After sign-in and then press OK.

 Go back to the Table of Contents